algorithmiaio/dev-center/_pages/algorithm-development/languages/scala.md

 #### Advanced Serialization Techniques
 Not every algorithm is stateless, and sometimes you need to preserve state in the data API.
 Ensuring that your algorithm state can be downloaded and deserialized quickly and efficiently is critical for ensuring that your algorithm executes in a reasonable time frame.

-For model serialization in scala, we recommend [boopickle](https://github.com/suzaku-io/boopickle/) as it allows you to serialize and deserialize with binary faster than any equivalent json parser, and cuts down on filesize considerably over JSON.
+For state serialization in scala, we recommend [boopickle](https://github.com/suzaku-io/boopickle/) as it allows you to serialize and deserialize into binary faster than any equivalent json parser, and serializes to a much smaller footprint than the equivalent JSON.

 #### Error Handling